seanlim1/docker-demo/README.md

 docker exec -it <containerID> sh

 # Task: Verify that /app/demo directory in the containers are empty
-# Task: Within one of the contaioner, create a file to the /app/demo.
+# Task: Exec into either container, create a file to the /app/demo.
 Then verify on the other container.
 # Task: Stop and remove containers
-# Task: Remove network
+# Task: Remove volume
 ```

 ## Networks